tiramisulabs/seyfert-docs/src/content/docs/guides/declare-module.md

 :::

-Due to the versatility of seyfert, it can be confusing to understand exactly how to include content in the project, so seyfert includes different interfaces for the developer to use when defining their own rules.
+Due to the versatility of seyfert, it can be confusing to understand exactly how to include content in the project, so Seyfert includes different interfaces for the developer to use when defining their own rules.
 ## Clients

 Seyfert includes several types of client to create the instance of a bot, this can create confusion when calling the client anywhere in your code, so you can specify to typescript which one you are using: